 David Frumberg, MD, Orthopedic Surgeon, Yale University

-The Cerebral Palsy Research Network (CPRN) welcomes David Frumberg
+Research Network (CPRN) welcomes David Frumberg

 , M.D., an orthopedic surgeon at Yale University to join the network.
 Dr. Frumberg treats individuals of all ages, so his participation expands the representation of adults with cerebral palsy (CP) in the network.
 The NIH strategic plan for CP prioritized the study of adults with CP and several of the top research ideas established by Research CP